makstamoian/aoc2023/README.md

 ./run-all.sh
 ```

-Release option servers to provide higher performance (compared to dev building).
+Release option serves to provide higher performance (compared to dev building).
 For more info see: https://nnethercote.github.io/perf-book/build-configuration.html